-Here at Limit Breaker, we like to be realistic.
-We know the slow living movement isn’t within reach to most people every day of the week.
-We also know, however, making time for ‘slow’ is important in a fast-paced world.
+Here at Limit Breaker, I like to be realistic.
+I know the slow living movement isn’t within reach to most people every day of the week.
+I also know, however, making time for ‘slow’ is important in a fast-paced world.

 When is a slow morning realistic?

-When it comes to creating a slow morning routine, we understand the majority of people don’t have time to even think about putting a plan into action.
+When it comes to creating a slow morning routine, I understand the majority of people don’t have time to even think about putting a plan into action.
 This is why I’ve specifically titled this article ‘develop a slow morning routine for quiet days’, emphasis on the quiet.

 When you have deadlines, you’re in a rush, or simply stressed from the day-to-day goings-on in your household, the last thing you’re going to be thinking about is how you’re going to intentionally make a cup of coffee.
 Instead, you’re going to be mixing up some instant and running out the door.

-If you’re feeling that statement then we advise planning for slow mornings when your days are quiet.
+If you’re feeling that statement then I advise planning for slow mornings when your days are quiet.
 This could be after a big project launch, when your kids are away on a school trip, or simply a lazy Sunday.